 Here’s another example showing a clear pattern:

-Also, evaluate the content type.
-Are they all blog posts?
-Or does Google include other pages – homepage, product pages, landing pages, etc. – there too?
+Also, evaluate the content types there.
+Are all ranking pages blog posts?
+Or does Google include other content – homepage, product pages, landing pages, etc. – there too?

 Evaluate the content length too.
 Although, technically, longer content ranks better, in some instances Google displays shorter pages at the top of SERPs.